 Fine mix of coarse yet soft hair for stippling and texture work. ...More info.

-Rosemary & Co Deerfoot Stippler uses both soft and semi stiff hairs to enable a stipple effect.
+Rosemary & Co Deerfoot Stippler uses both soft and medium stiffness badger hair to enable a stipple effect, with a little goat hair to help hold the paint.
 Popular amongst watercolourists to create trees, grasses, foliage and furs. ...More info.

 A beautiful brush particularly for water colour and thinned down acrylic.
 Squirrel mixed with a little magic – carries a good amount of fluid allowing plenty of flow.
 A flick of the brush will create many different marks as shown.
 Sometimes referred to as a ‘Pyramid’ brush. ...More info.